Ch-parimalajyothika/Todo-app/README.md

 # 📋 To-Do List App

-A modern and stylish To-Do List built using HTML, CSS, and JavaScript.
+A simple, clean, and responsive task tracker built with HTML, CSS, and JavaScript.
+Users can add, complete, and delete tasks — with support for light/dark themes and persistent storage via localStorage.

+---

-## 🔥 Features
+## ✨ Features

-- 🌗 Light/Dark Mode Toggle
+- ➕ Add tasks
+- ✅ Mark as completed
-- ✅ Add / Complete / Delete tasks
+- 🗑️ Delete tasks
+- 🌗 Light & Dark mode toggle
-- 💾 Data saved with localStorage
+- 💾 Tasks saved in browser using localStorage
-- ⚡ Responsive UI
-- 🎨 Realistic Moon Theme

-## 🚀 Live Demo
-👉 [Click here to view](https://.github.io/Todo-app/) *(Once GitHub Pages is enabled)*
+---

+## 🛠️ How to Run

+1. **Download** or **clone** this repository
+2. Open `index.html` in your browser

+---

-## 🛠️ Tech Used
+## 🔧 Tech Stack

-- HTML
+- HTML5
-- CSS
+- CSS3 with CSS Variables
-- JavaScript
+- JavaScript (Vanilla)
+- `localStorage` API

+---

+## 🎯 Project Goal

+To practice real-time JavaScript interactivity, DOM manipulation, and responsive UI design.

+---

+## 👩‍💻 Developed By

+**Parimala Jyothika**
+Frontend Developer | Tech Learner | Internship-Ready 💼

+---